luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

          (Predicate "weight_in_kg")))

 And now you can do stuff in Scheme with the result.
 You may have noticed that the value was returned as a Scheme list, as opposed to another Scheme primitive data type, such as a Scheme number.
-It appears that all Atomspace values are arrays of elements of the same value type.
-So a single value is simply a list of length one.
+All Atomspace values are arrays of elements.
+So a single number is represented a list of numerical values with a list-length of one.
 Throughout the other OpenCog documentation, you will often see values being initialized with a list of multiple elements.

 Because values are returned to Scheme as a list, I need to use :code:`car` to access the first element.
 This example uses Scheme to add 50 to Fido's weight: